7ombie/jsii/docs/untitled.md

 ## The JS Namespace

-You have seen that JSII uses names for operators (and other things) that are valid variable names in JavaScript.
+You have seen that JS2 uses names for operators (and other things) that are valid variable names in JavaScript.
 If this is ever an issue, you can access any varaiable in the underlying JavaScript namespace by referencing it as a property of the `js` namespace: